jingweizhanghuai/Morn_doc/docs/MathParser.rst

    double myfunc(double a,double b,...);

-Thus, 1.Parameter type of the function must be ``double``, 2.The function must has at least 1 parameter, and at most 8.
-3.Return value is a must, and it must be ``double``.
+Thus, 1.Type of the function parameter must be ``double``, 2.The function must has at least 1 parameter, and at most 8.
+3.Return value is a must, and must be ``double``.

 .. _header-n108: